gusthoff/ada-learning-material/internal/gems/132_erroneous_execution.rst

 can happen.

-If you suppress :ada:`Overflow_Checks`, you are telling the compiler to assume to assume that overflow will not happen.
+If you suppress :ada:`Overflow_Checks`, you are telling the compiler to assume that overflow will not happen.
 If overflow can happen, you are telling the compiler to assume a falsehood.
 In any mathematical system, if you assume "false", anything at all can be proven true, causing the whole house of cards to tumble.
 Optimizers can and do prove all sorts